erasmus-without-paper/ewp-specs-architecture/README.md

    the daemon implementers to keep **longer delivery-expiry timeout periods**.

- * When a single entity is changed multiple times in rapid succession (which is a pretty common use case!), it is very simple to "merge" all such changes into a single, tiny notification.
+ * When a single entity is changed multiple times in rapid succession (which is a pretty common use case!), it is straightforward to "merge" all such changes into a single, tiny notification.

  * **Synchronization problems are quite easy to handle.** If change `N` reaches